okezieokpara/FlutterWave.RavePay.Net/README.md

 //"Please dial *901*4*1# to get your OTP.
 Enter the OTP gotten in the field below"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also validate an an account charge.
-You need the `txRef`value of the
+You need the `flwRef` value that you
-transaction you want to validate, you also need an OTP.
-Here is a sample:
+recieved from the transaction you want to validate, you also need an OTP.
+Here
+is a sample:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
    var raveConfig = new RavePayConfig(publicKey, secretKey, false);
    var cardCharge = new RaveAccountCharge(raveConfig);
-   var val = await cardCharge.ValidateCharge(new AccountValidateChargeParams(publicKey, txRef, sampleOtp));
+   var val = await cardCharge.ValidateCharge(new AccountValidateChargeParams(publicKey, flwRef, sampleOtp));
 // You can now check the response status
     Trace.WriteLine($"Status: {val.Status}");
     Trace.WriteLine($"Message: {val.Message}");